night0721/NullValkyrie/README.md

 # NullValkyrie
-NullValkyrie is multipurpose Minecraft plugin with a lot of features where most modern servers have.
+Multipurpose plugin for Minecraft 1.19 Spigot servers with features where popular servers have.

 # Features
 - Custom items to use and play